mushclam/DFAProject_VS/Readme.md

 	]
 }
 ```
-**Key of output file is sorted by alphabetical order it because jsoncpp sort all contents in value**
+**Key values of the output file are sorted by alphabetical order because `Jsoncpp` sorts all contents by value**

 ## Authors